Menu

 Instructions

-• Pat dry the ahi tuna steaks with paper towels.
+• Pat dry the ahi tuna steaks with paper towels and place them in a large plastic zip-top bag.

 • In a small mixing bowl whisk together the balsamic vinegar, olive oil, honey, and salt; remove half of the sauce/marinade and transfer it to a small serving bowl.
 Set it aside.